 24. You can even use a disposable foil pan as a roasting pan—just be sure to support it using a baking sheet, or much of your hard work could end up scattered across the floor.

-26. In order to retain even more moisture, you can ice down your turkey before putting it in the oven.
+26. To retain even more moisture, you can ice down your turkey before putting it in the oven.

 27. This might seem like Thanksgiving Day sacrilege, but you can separate the turkey’s white and dark meat in advance and cook them independently for the ultimate in juiciness and tenderness.